-When The Harvest Womb, their widely anticipated debut long player arrived in 2011, technical death metal became the primary force in Fallujah's sonic arsenal.
+When The Harvest Wombs, their widely anticipated debut long-player, arrived in 2011, technical death metal became the primary force in Fallujah's sonic arsenal.
 Hofmann emerged as the persona who most clearly articulated the band's evolving musical and philosophical vision, which caused conflict within the ranks.
-Despite glowing press, Hoberg and Maramonte left shortly after it's release.
-Guitarist Anthony Borges (ex-Scourge of Medusa, Valkyrja and Suffokate) and bassist Rob Morey (ex-Scourge of Medusa and Rise Of Caligula) replaced them.
+Despite glowing press, Hoberg and Maramonte left shortly after its release.
+Guitarist Anthony Borges (ex-Scourge of Medusa, Valkyrja, and Suffokate) and bassist Rob Morey (ex-Scourge of Medusa and Rise of Caligula) replaced them.
 After a tour of the U.S, Maramonte returned to replace Borges.
 Hofmann, Carstairs, and Baird began working on a new sound that would expand the band's sonic and musical reach.
 With Maramonte back in the second guitar chair, they wove lush atmospherics into their sound with keyboards, backmasking, multi-tracked vocals, and numerous other effects.
 The first fruit of this labor was 2013's digital-only three-track EP Nomadic.
 While all the harsh and ambitious metallic subgenres were readily hearable, there was also a progressive element at work as well.